-For additional assistance, contact USADA's Drug Reference Team to find out if a medication or specific ingredient is prohibited in sport before choosing to use it.
-Reach the Drug Reference Team at (719) 785-2000, option 2, or email drugreference@USADA.org.
+For additional assistance, contact USADA's Drug Reference Department to find out if a medication or specific ingredient is prohibited in sport before choosing to use it.
+To contact the Drug Reference Line, call (719) 785-2000, and follow prompts, or email drugreference@USADA.org.